kinode-dao/kinode-book/src/cookbook/writing_data_to_eth.md

 # Writing Data to ETH

-For this cookbook entry, let's create and deploy a simple `Counter` contract onto a fake local chain, and write a kinode app to interact with it.
+For this cookbook entry, you'll create and deploy a simple `Counter` contract onto a fake local chain, and write a kinode app to interact with it.

 Using `kit`, create a new project with the `echo` template:

 ```
 kit new counter --template echo
+cd counter
 ```

-Now let's create a `contracts` directory within our counter, using `forge init contracts`.
+Now you can create a `contracts` directory within `counter` using `forge init contracts`.
 If foundry is not installed, it can be installed with:

 ```
 curl -L https://foundry.paradigm.xyz | bash